David W. Anthony

+Scheme of Indo-European language dispersals from c.
+4000 to 1000 BCE according to the widely held Kurgan hypothesis: Not drawn are Armenian, expanding from Catacomb culture into the South Caucasus.

 David W. Anthony is an American anthropologist who is Professor Emeritus of Anthropology at Hartwick College.
-He specializes in Indo-European migrations, and is a proponent of the Kurgan hypothesis.
+He specializes in the domestication of the horse and Indo-European migrations, and has proposed a revised version of the Kurgan hypothesis.
 Anthony is well known for his award-winning book The Horse, the Wheel, and Language (2007).

 Career

 Anthony received a Ph.D. in anthropology from the University of Pennsylvania.

 Anthony has been a Professor of Anthropology at Hartwick College since 1987.
 While at Hartwick, he was also the curator of Anthropology for the Yager Museum of Art & Culture on the campus of Hartwick College in Oneonta, New York.
 According to Princeton University Press, "he has conducted extensive archaeological fieldwork in Ukraine, Russia, and Kazakhstan."
 Anthony has been Archaeology Editor of the Journal of Indo-European Studies.

+Domestication of the horse

 One of his areas of research has been the domestication of the horse.
 In 2019, his work was featured in an episode of Nova that discussed the theories of how this process occurred.